Stockmann profit falls on weak Christmas sales, rouble

-HELSINKI Feb 13 Finnish department store owner Stockmann reported a 15 percent fall in fourth-quarter profit due to poor sales during the pre-Christmas shopping season and a weaker rouble.
+HELSINKI Finnish department store owner Stockmann (STCBV.HE) reported a 15 percent fall in fourth-quarter profit due to poor sales during the pre-Christmas shopping season and a weaker rouble.

 Stockmann said its quarterly operating profit fell to 48.3 million euros from 56.8 million euros despite extensive cost cuts, as economic uncertainty forced Finnish consumers to spend less at Christmas.